Find out the latest global market share numbers and trends for major cloud providers, including AWS, Azure, GCP, Alibaba, Oracle, IBM, and more.

 AWS remains the leader, primarily because of the sheer range of its cloud services.
 It offers over 200 fully-featured services.
 However, this breadth of services can sometimes come at the cost of depth.
 Perhaps that’s why it’s slowly losing ground to some other competitors.

-AWS had about 33% of the market by the end of 2021.
-It dropped slightly to 32% in Q1 2023 and has since steadied at 31%.
+AWS’ market share has seen a slow but consistent decline: from about 33% in late 2021 to 32% in Q1 2023, and down further to 29% by Q3 2025.
 This recent decline in market share after years of being an uncontended cloud leader shows how cloud competition is getting fiercer every year.
 In order to capture a slice of the AWS-dominated market, other vendors have strategically focused on areas where AWS is perceived as lacking.
 For instance, Azure targets hybrid cloud, while GCP excels in data analytics and AI.
-Others like Oracle and IBM are trying to address increasing customer demand for transparent pricing, multi-cloud support, and industry-specific solutions.
+On top of that, players like IONOS and OVHcloud are becoming increasingly attractive for organizations prioritizing data residency and regulatory alignment.

 This is because Azure has its ecosystem of Microsoft products (e.g., Office 365, Teams) to its advantage.
 Combined with a strong hybrid cloud portfolio (Azure Arc, Azure Stack), enterprises often lean towards Azure more than AWS.
-Despite strong enterprise demand, Azure’s market share has slowly dropped from 24% in 2022 to 20%, likely due to the rise of niche players.
+Despite strong enterprise demand, Azure’s market share has slowly dropped from 24% in 2022 to 20% in 2025, likely due to the rise of niche players.

 GCP’s market share was at its peak at 9.5% in 2019.
 It fell slightly over the next couple of years to 7%, until the AI revolution happened.
 Now GCP has reclaimed most of its lost ground mainly because of its customizable and easy-to-use AI/ML offerings.